mydotey/scf/README.md

 ### Extensible

 **scf-core** only has a few interface abstractions and default implementation.
+All the key concepts are extensible (Configuration Manager, Configuration Source, Property, ...).
 Feel free to extend the default or write your own new implementation.

 Some extentions: